Nd9/Adsightful-front-end-App/README.md

 1. Create an account at [OpenAI](https://platform.openai.com/)
 2. Generate an API key in your account dashboard
 3. Add the API key to your `.env` file as `REACT_APP_OPENAI_API_KEY`

+## Neon Database Integration

+The application uses Neon PostgreSQL database to store user information:

+1. Create an account at [Neon](https://neon.tech)
+2. Create a new project in your dashboard
+3. Get your connection string from the connection details
+4. Add the connection string to your `.env` file as `REACT_APP_NEON_DATABASE_URL`

 ## Usage